How many people are in the gig economy?

 We plan to update this list of gig economy data sources regularly, so please do let us know about any we missed or if your organization publishes good data in the meantime.

-For now, here’s my personal conclusion: I infer from this synthesis of all the high-quality studies we can find that approximately 11 percent of the working adult population in the U.S. are working primarily as full-time independent contractors in the gig economy.
+For now, here’s our conclusion: Based on this synthesis of all the high-quality studies we can find, we estimate that approximately 11 percent of the working adult population in the U.S. are working primarily as full-time independent contractors in the gig economy.